 Great Bowls of Fire is a fundraiser for the Ottawa Food Bank.
 While details haven't been finalized for this year's event, the idea is that for the price of a ticket, guests can select a handmade bowl (to take home) which is filled with delicious soup made by some of the best restaurants in town, accompanied by fresh breads offered by several excellent bakeries (all donated, of course).
 While eating & socializing there is usually musical entertainment as well as a silent auction of ceramic pieces.
 It's a very popular event which usually sells out quickly and supports the much needed work of the Ottawa Food Bank.
-Usually held the first Saturday in March.
+This year it will take place on Saturday, March 24th.

 Saturday, December 16, 2017

 A big thank-you to everyone that came out to the Originals Show this year.
 I was happy to have a corner booth which allowed for a bit of extra shelving.
 This configuration also allowed for more storage behind the shelving units.
 It's always a challenge to figure out how best to use your allotted space at craft shows.
 I'm sure there will be some more tweaking to do before next year's show.

 Who knew that fermenting pots would be so popular?
 I just started making them last year at the request of one of my customers and haven't been able to keep them in stock since.
 I'm sold out for this year, but will be making more in the new year.